ISLAMABAD (Reuters) - Pakistan said on Thursday it aims to send its first astronaut into space by 2022 and will begin selecting candidates next year.

 Neighbour and long-time rival India put its first astronaut into space in 1984 as part of a Soviet-led mission.
 It launched a rocket into space on Monday in an attempt to safely land a rover on the moon, its most ambitious mission yet.

-Pakistan’s programme, announced 50 years after the U.S. Apollo 11 mission put the first man on the moon, marks a new departure after focusing on developing communication satellites.
+Pakistan’s program, announced 50 years after the U.S. Apollo 11 mission put the first man on the moon, marks a new departure after focusing on developing communication satellites.

 “This will be the biggest space event of our history,” Science and Technology Minister Chaudhry Fawad Hussain said in a tweet.